thedignifiedco/frontegg-webhook-listening-service/README.md

 This service is designed to automate user management workflows in Frontegg-powered applications.
 It listens for the `frontegg.user.invitedToTenant` webhook event and automatically handles user-to-application assignments, eliminating manual intervention and reducing administrative overhead.

+**New:** The service now also checks if the tenant (account) in the webhook has any sub-accounts.
+If sub-accounts exist, the invited user is automatically assigned to all applications in those sub-accounts as well.

 ### Key Benefits

 - **Automated User Management**: No manual user assignment required
+- **Sub-Account Support**: Seamlessly assigns users to sub-accounts (sub-tenants) and their applications
 - **Multi-Environment Support**: Deploy as serverless or traditional server
 - **Secure & Reliable**: Built-in webhook validation and error handling
-- **Scalable**: Handles multiple tenants and applications efficiently
+- **Scalable**: Handles multiple tenants, sub-accounts, and applications efficiently

 ## ✨ Features